isa3d/isa3d/EzDim/Documentation.md

 Area Measure is a dimension tool that can calculate the area between some points.
 There are options to control the orientation of the text that is displayed for the area measurement.

 > **Note**<br/>
-> The always has lay down to the area surface.
+> The number always lays down on the surface of the measured area.

 <br/>